 High employee turnover can hurt a company’s finances in the long run.
-It costs a business money to seek employees, attract them to the business, call and interview, hold orientations, conduct background checks, screenings, and trainings, etc. This is just the beginning.
-This does not include any other course offerings, higher education, sponsorship, benefits, or mentoring provided to the employee and lost due to the employee leaving or getting fired.
+It costs money to seek employees, attract them to the business, call, and interview, hold orientations, conduct background checks, screenings, and training, etc. This is just the beginning.
+This does not include any other course offerings, higher education, sponsorship, benefits, or mentoring provided and lost due to the employee leaving or getting fired.

 How many businesses actually gain finance from employees leaving after receiving training and other offers provided?
 None.